 This curvaceous Cortiça Chaise Longue made from recycled cork gently rocks back and forth, creating a floating sensation.
 It can be made to order here.

-Interested to see more upcycled furniture designs?
+Interested to see more eco furniture designs?
 Take a look at 13 of the wildest upcycled chairs made from repurposed materials and 10 sustainable furniture brands in the UK and Europe